 Welcome to our litigation podcast “Take 10”.
 The series features casual 10 minute discussions on the latest litigation cases and market developments relevant to our offshore jurisdictions.

-In the second episode of Take 10, Ian Mann and Dayton Riddle discuss common law recognition and the case of Supreme Tycoon.
+In the second episode of Take 10, Ian Mann discusses common law recognition and the case of Supreme Tycoon.

 Click below to listen.